 Ripple’s focus is on fine dining, which gave Alison the opportunity to create a variety of sophisticated desserts.
 In March 2012, Ripple’s owner expanded by opening a gourmet market adjacent to the restaurant called Sugar Magnolia, which serves salads, sandwiches, and pâtés as well as baked goods like homemade granola, blondies, brownies, cookies, and the popular ice cream sandwiches.

 Alison looks back fondly on the CIA and uses lessons learned in the kitchens and classrooms on a daily basis.
 “One of the greatest lessons was how to work with a variety of personalities and ages from different backgrounds in a fast-paced environment,” she explains.
 “It’s like real life work experience.
 I was a group leader and it wasn’t always easy; I wasn’t always well-liked.
 For most of my career I worked alone, but I now have a staff and that experience I gained at the CIA is something I use every day.”

 On top of that valuable experience, Alison has also benefited from the CIA’s stellar reputation in the industry.
 “I feel like having the CIA on your résumé really makes a difference.
 People are impressed when you tell them you went there.
 I made the best friends that I’m still in contact with from all over the place and from all different walks of life.
 As a CIA graduate, if you stick with it, you can live out your dreams.”

+After nine successful years in the nation’s capitol Alison made the difficult decision in December 2013 to take a leap of faith and return home to Kansas.
+She is working towards fulfilling a lifelong dream of owning her own bakery.
 It’s a good thing Alison decided to follow her heart—it led her to an amazing career doing what she loves.